castai/docs/docs/guides/external-clusters.md

 Using Google Cloud Console:

-1. Go to the `Google Kubernetes Engine` page in Cloud Console.
+1. Go to the `Google Kubernetes Engine` page in the Cloud Console.
-2. Click the name of the cluster you want to modify.
+2. Click on the name of the cluster you want to modify.
 3. Under `Security`, in the `Shielded GKE nodes` field, click `Edit Shielded GKE nodes`.
 4. Clear the `Enable Shielded GKE nodes` checkbox.
 5. Click `Save Changes`.